syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 sum_range: The range of values to be summed if the associated criteria range meets the specified criteria.

-> Note: Cells in the sum_range argument that contain TRUE evaluate to 1; cells in sum_range that contain FALSE evaluate to 0 (zero).
+N> Cells in the sum_range argument that contain TRUE evaluate to 1; cells in sum_range that contain FALSE evaluate to 0 (zero).